Historical models of the Solar System: Further developments

 Around 210 BCE, Apollonius of Perga shows the equivalence of two descriptions of the apparent retrograde planet motions (assuming the geocentric model), one using eccentrics and another deferent and epicycles.
 The latter will be a key feature for future models.
 The epicycle is described as a small orbit within a greater one, called the deferent: as a planet orbits the Earth, it also orbits the original orbit, so its trajectory resembles an epitrochoid, as shown in the illustration at left.
 This could explain how the planet seems to move as viewed from Earth.

 In the following century, measures of sizes and distances of the Earth and the Moon are improved.
 Around 200 BCE Eratosthenes determines that the radius of the Earth is roughly 6,400 km.
 Circa 150 BCE Hipparchus uses parallax to determine that the distance to the Moon is roughly 380,000 km.

 The work of Hipparchus about the Earth-Moon system was so accurate that he could forecast solar and lunar eclipses for the next six centuries.
 Also, he discovers the precession of the equinoxes, and compiles a star catalog of about 850 entries.

 During the period 127 to 141 AD, Ptolemy deduced that the Earth is spherical based on the fact that not everyone records the solar eclipse at the same time and that observers from the North can not see the Southern stars.
 Ptolemy attempted to resolve the Planetary motion dilemma in which the observations were not consistent with the perfect circular orbits of the bodies.
 Ptolemy adopted the Apollonius' epicycles as solution.
 Ptolemy emphasised that the epicycle motion does not apply to the Sun.
 His main contribution to the model was the equant points.
 He also re-arranged the heavenly spheres in a different order than Plato did (from Earth outward): Moon, Mercury, Venus, Sun, Mars, Jupiter, Saturn and fixed stars, following a long astrological tradition and the decreasing orbital periods.

-Ptolomy's work Almagest cemented the geocentric model in the West, and it remained the most authoritative text on astronomy for more than 1,500 years.
+Ptolemy's work Almagest cemented the geocentric model in the West, and it remained the most authoritative text on astronomy for more than 1,500 years.
 His methods were accurate enough to keep them largely undisputed.